Influenza

 "I'll Just Wear a Mask"

 A well-fitted N95 reduces transmission risk significantly.
 But it's not zero.
-But masks slip.
-Plus, you eat lunch.
-You use the bathroom.
+Masks slip.
+You eat lunch.
+Practically speaking, you use the bathroom.
 And Influenza A is highly contagious — R0 of 1.3–1.8, meaning each case generates 1–2 more in a susceptible population.
-In an office?
+On the flip side, in an office?
 Higher.

 "I'm Past the 48-Hour Window, So Antivirals Won't Help"